-The University of Rhode Island Speech and Hearing Centers provide comprehensive clinical services, both at the Kingston campus and our Pawtucket facility.
+The University of Rhode Island Speech and Hearing Centers, named for Walter J. Beaupre, a founding faculty member, provide comprehensive clinical services, both at the Kingston campus and our Pawtucket facility.
 These centers offer a broad range of speech-language and hearing services to clients of all ages.
 Those accepted for diagnostic and/or therapy services receive treatment from qualified professionals, with the assistance of trained graduate students in speech-language pathology and audiology.

 We enjoy a very positive reputation for delivery of excellent professional services in our local community and well beyond.
 Our referrals come from all over the state of Rhode Island, eastern Connecticut, and southeastern Massachusetts.
 Clients may be self-referred or referred by educators, physicians, and other healthcare professionals.
-During the fall and spring semesters of AY 2008-2009, students completed 1,992 client contact hours.
+During AY 2012-2013, more than 1200 clients were served in our clinics.

-Services include (but are not limited to) diagnostic hearing tests, hearing aid evaluations and dispensation; aural rehabilitation; assessment of and treatment for voice, articulation, fluency, and language disorders; communication and cognitive therapy for adults with neurological disorders resulting from strokes or traumatic brain injuries; and programs to improve fluency for ESL clients.
+Services include (but are not limited to) diagnostic hearing tests, hearing aid evaluations and dispensation; aural rehabilitation; assessment of and treatment for voice, articulation, fluency, and language disorders, including autism spectrum disorders and difficulties with literacy learning; communication and cognitive therapy for adults with neurological disorders resulting from strokes or traumatic brain injuries; and programs to improve fluency for ESL clients.

 Modest fees for clinical services are generally reduced for members of the URI Community and are adjusted for others consistent with ability to pay.